Written by Sarah Edge

 3. The third condition is empathy—to respond sensitively and kindly to the client’s experience.

-Some of my clients had negative experiences with health professionals who focused on the Breast is best message which contributed to their infant feeding trauma and grief.
+Some of my clients had negative experiences with health professionals who focused on the Breast is best message, which contributed to their infant feeding trauma and grief.
 Some of these experiences have been so distressing that they need to be certain they will not be faced with any more distress if they bring up infant feeding.
 A therapist should listen and provide the right conditions to facilitate self-discovery, growth, and healing.
 A good therapist has no agenda.

 Why do I believe the Fed is Best message is an essential part of healing and recovery?

 They empower parents who want to try breastfeeding again by providing them with an actionable breastfeeding plan that is specifically focused on their needs.
 They support and encourage parents to prioritize their mental health while finding individual solutions for breastfeeding, combo-feeding, or formula feeding.
-They also support mothers who don’t want to breastfeed and are struggling with societal pressure and shame and instead, validate their desire to not breastfeed.
+They also support mothers who don’t want to breastfeed and are struggling with societal pressure and shame and, instead, validate their desire not to breastfeed.

 For healing and growth to take place we need to feel like we are not being judged, are safe and accepted which is exactly what the Fed is Best Foundation provides.

-Because my practice is firmly rooted in a humanistic and person-centred approach, I have no preconceived ideas of what is “best” for other people and their children.
+Because my practice is firmly rooted in a humanistic and person-centered approach, I have no preconceived ideas of what is “best” for other people and their children.
 I can be open and authentic in my approach and able to deeply empathise with the grief and sadness that can accompany infant feeding difficulties.
 No part of me will ever think it is acceptable to tell women what to do with their own bodies.
 And this doesn’t change when it comes to breastfeeding.
 I only want you to come to terms with what is best for you, your baby, and your family, and I believe that you and you alone know what that looks like.

 Do you need support?
 Please click here to join our support group.